What are Ecological Corridors and Their Significance?

 Animal populations have been divided into smaller groupings with little contact between them, leaving them vulnerable to predators.
 As a way to combat the negative effects of habitat fragmentation, wildlife corridors can be an effective tool to help sustain the wildlife populace, habitats, and overall biodiversity.

 Wildlife corridors used by various species to migrate, breed, and feed are increasingly becoming relevant as essential tools for species conservation.
-But, as the habitats are shrinking owing to human activities, the safe movement natural corridors are getting extinct as well.
+But, as habitats are shrinking due to human activities, the safe movement of natural corridors is also becoming extinct.

 The attempt to traverse a habitat that’s been bisected by major roadways makes the animals vulnerable to innumerable other dangers.

 Currently, more than ever – with the current rate of species extinction – it is crucial to find and implement solutions to aid the species in their conservation and the habitat they thrive in.
 Wildlife corridors could be the key solution to allow the coexistence of humans and wildlife.

 Migration corridors are another tool that can help reconnect disconnected patches of habitat and so are essential to achieve the goal of protecting habitat in various biodiversity-rich regions for people and nature to thrive.
 Therefore, it is crucial to protect these movement corridors to save the species from oblivion.

 Effects of Habitat Fragmentation